lcherone/cloud-developer/README.md

 **Menu**

- - Create menu links which can be used in your templates menu code.
+ - New menu links which can be used in your templates menu code.
 Not generally required if you integrate your own menus.

 **Objects**